Arkadi Kuhlmann

-Arkadi Kuhlmann (born October 27, 1946) is a dual U.S.-Canadian citizen, businessman, speaker, author, and artist.
-He is best known as a banking entrepreneur, having served as CEO of both ING Direct Canada and ING Direct USA.
-In July 2012, Arkadi founded his sixth banking startup, ZenBanx, and was serving as its CEO before selling the business to SoFi in February 2017.
+Arkadi Kuhlmann (born October 27, 1946) is an American-Canadian businessman.
+He is best known as a banker, having been CEO of both ING Direct Canada and ING Direct USA.
+In July 2012, Arkadi founded his sixth banking startup, ZenBanx, and was as its CEO before selling the business to SoFi in February 2017.

+In 2010, he was awarded an honorary Doctor of Laws (LL.D.) from the University of Western Ontario for his contributions to the world of business strategy.

+Early life and education

 Kuhlmann received an Honors B.A. in business administration along with an MBA from the Richard Ivey School of Business.
-In 2010, he was awarded an honorary Doctor of Laws (LL.D.) from the University of Western Ontario for his contributions to the world of business strategy.